gdunlop/budget-boating/_posts/2020-06-16-Boat-checks.markdown

 ![Steering attachment on an outboard]({{site.baseurl}}/images/steering.jpg)

-There is usually a single nut securing the link rod, and if this becomes attached the whole outboard can swing freely from side to side.
+There is usually a single nyloc nut securing the link rod.
+If this becomes detached the whole outboard can swing freely from side to side.
 If this happens at speed the consequences could be fatal.

 **Checks**
 - Take the outboard top cover off and inspect the general condition of the engine.
 It should be rust-free with tidy wiring and no obvious signs of salt deposits.